rigetti/pyquil/docs/source/qvm.rst

     number_of_qubits = 10
     qc = get_qc(f"{number_of_qubits}q-qvm")

-For now, you will have to join QCS to get ``QPU_LATTICE_NAME`` by running the ``qcs lattices`` command via the QCS CLI.
+For now, you will have to join QCS to get access to a specific quantum processor.
 Access to the QPU is only possible during a booked reservation.
-If this sounds unfamiliar, check out our `documentation for QCS <https://www.rigetti.com/qcs/docs/intro-to-qcs>`_ and `join the waitlist <https://www.rigetti.com/>`_.
+If this sounds unfamiliar, check out our `documentation for QCS <https://docs.rigetti.com>`_ and `join the waitlist <https://www.rigetti.com/>`_.

 For more information about creating and adding your own noise models, check out :ref:`noise`.